mghanii/golang-vs-csharp/README.md

 #### Go: events

 - Go doesn't support events as a language feature as C# does.
-- Events in Go can be implemented using channels.
+- Events in Go can be implemented using channels, as in this [package](https://github.com/mghanii/go-events).

 ```go
 package main